 field when there’s another page of results (e.g. you won’t see this if your target account has under 1,000 followers).
 This value tells the Twitter API to get new followers beyond the pagination “marker” provided.

-You need to copy and paste this value into the “Pagination Token” input on the User Followers Endpoint Integration and keep doing this until you get to the end and have gone through all the followers.
+You need to copy and paste this value into the “Pagination Token” input on the User Followers Endpoint and keep doing this until you get to the end and have gone through all the followers.

 This is obviously a pain to do, which is why we can use the Twitter User Followers & Details - Pagination workflow to do all of this for us.
 Just visit the link here and then click “Import” to add the workflow to your account (which will automatically go through all the pages and combine results for you).